John and Penelope Biggs Department of Classics

 "By learning about Ancient Greek and Roman history and culture, I was able to appreciate not only the key differences between the ancient and modern world--but also the similarities.
 I love Classics because it allows me to vividly engage with history and recognize the way ancient civilizations shape the world we live in today.
 I know that the writing, research, critical thinking, and analytical skills I gained from my classics degree will serve me well in law school and beyond."

-―Pascale StainJ.D. candidate, Harvard University Law School
+―Pascale StainJ.D., Harvard University Law School

 Support Programs in Classics